named-data/ndn-cxx/docs/tutorials/security-validator-config.rst

       relation equal
     }

-shall only capture a packet with the exact name ``/localhost/example``.
+will capture only a packet with the exact name ``/localhost/example``.

-And a filter
+The filter

 ::